-The way that you drive and the condition of your car will play a huge role on the amount of fuel you use on a daily basis, and these unnecessary costs can really add up over time.
-On average to fill a typical family car with fuel will cost around £60, and if you are doing this once a week then your annual fuel bill will be over £3,120 a year, a significant amount of money.
+The way that you drive and the condition of your car will play a huge role in the amount of fuel you use on a daily basis, and these unnecessary costs can really add up over time.

-1. Engine: Try to keep your car well maintained by making sure the recommended service schedule is followed either by taking it to a reputable garage, or servicing it yourself.
+1. Engine: Keep your car well maintained by making sure the recommended service schedule is followed either by taking it to a reputable garage, or servicing it yourself.
 A well-tuned engine with fresh, clean oil and new air filters will run more efficiently than an engine that has been neglected.

-2. Tyres: Tyres are important to saving fuel; a tyre which is under-inflated by 10% can reduce fuel economy as it increases rolling resistance.
-As well as helping you to save fuel, correctly inflated tyres are much safer and last longer, as if they are either under- or over-inflated they become more susceptible to failing.
+2. Tyres: Tyres are important for saving fuel as a tyre which is under-inflated by 10% can reduce fuel economy as it increases rolling resistance.
+As well as helping you to save fuel, correctly inflated tyres are much safer and last longer, as if they are either under or over inflated they become more susceptible to failing.

-5. Gears: When driving use a higher gear if possible.
+5. Gears: When driving use as high a gear as possible.
 The higher the gear, the lower the engine speed, which can improve fuel efficiency, so change up a gear whenever you can without labouring the engine.
 Using cruise control on major roads will help you to stay at a consistent speed which will help to improve fuel consumption as well.

 6. Smooth driving: Aggressive driving can use as much as a third more fuel than smooth driving.
 Avoid accelerating or braking too hard, and also keep your steering as smooth as possible.
 Keep looking ahead for traffic lights and slower traffic, and coast up to them rather than accelerating and then braking to a stop.

 7. Excess weight: It’s amazing how many people carry around huge amounts of unnecessary stuff in the boot or on the back seat of their cars, or have roof racks mounted despite never using them.
-Lose the deck chairs, picnic table, cool box and so on until you really need them, and you will definitely save fuel.
+Lose the deck chairs, picnic table and tool box until you really need them and you will definitely save fuel.

-9. Following lorries: Following (not too closely) a lorry on the motorway can help to improve fuel consumption even up to 200m behind.
-A lorry will create less air resistance for your vehicle because they have already passed through the air meaning your car will be in the tunnel or ‘slipstream’ behind it.
+9. Following lorries: Following (but not too closely) a lorry on the motorway can help to improve fuel consumption even up to 200 metres behind them.
+A lorry will create less air resistance for your vehicle because they have already passed through the air creating a tunnel or ‘slipstream’ behind it.

-10. Don’t drive in neutral: For most modern cars leaving your car in neutral when coasting downhill or up to a red light can actually cause you to waste fuel.
-If you are coasting your engine is idling and actually still putting fuel into your engine, if you leave it in a high gear with low resistance or use lower gears for engine braking will also help to save your brake pads while you save fuel.
+10. Don’t drive in neutral: For most modern cars leaving your car in neutral when coasting downhill or up to a red light can actually waste fuel.
+If you are coasting, your engine is idling and actually still using fuel.
+Leave it in a high gear or use lower gears for engine braking and you will save your brake pads as well as fuel.